 The Novak Djokovic Racket (Head Speed Pro 2022) is very popular amongst recreational players who want to emulate the man who has won over 20 Grand Slam Singles Titles.

-We have published the below guide with the aim of helping you understand what racket Novak Djokovic actually plays with on the ATP tour and whether the retail version that you can buy in the shops is anything like it.
+I have published the below guide with the aim of helping you understand what racket Novak Djokovic actually plays with on the ATP tour and whether the retail version that you can buy in shops is anything like it.

 What Racket Does Novak Djokovic play with?

-ATP Pro and current world number 1 Novak Djokovic endorses the Head Graphene 360+ Speed Pro Tennis Racket (see image above) but he actually plays with a customized Head PT113b pro stock frame which has completely different specs to the Speed Pro but is painted to look like the Speed Pro.
-Love it or hate it but this is a common practice in the tennis industry and is done to boost sales.
+ATP Pro Novak Djokovic currently endorses the Head Speed Pro (or “HSP”) but he actually plays with a customized Head PT113b pro stock frame which has completely different specs to the retail version of the HSP (see the table comparing the specs below).

 |Head Size:||100 Inches||95 Inches|

-|Racket Length:||27 inches||27.10 inches|
+|Length:||27 inches||27.10 inches|